Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

 Bettas are mostly solitary fish, so it may be best to keep the betta alone so no fights occur.
 You may also want to use smoother natural objects and real plants in order to avoid any injuries.

-If you see a betta fish eye bulging, it may be a sign of an underlying injury or infection.
+If you see a betta fish eye bulging, it may be a sign of an underlying disease, injury, or infection.
 Treat these issues as soon as possible so that they don’t become worse and threaten the betta’s life.

 Steps to cure popeye: